The COCH Gene

 In addition to investigations of cochlear genes from this library we have also annotated hearing genes in the human genome by identifying genes disrupted or dysregulated at chromosomal breakpoints in individuals with hearing loss.

-Current research includes the study of copy number variants etiologic in human deafness, genome wide association studies for presbycusis, and our latest project, SEQaBOO (SEQuencing a Baby for an Optimal Outcome), where we hope to translate high-throughput genomic approaches into routine newborn screening for hearing loss, with an overarching goal of offering better and timelier treatment options for babies born with hearing loss.
+In our latest project, SEQaBOO (SEQuencing a Baby for an Optimal Outcome), we hope to translate high-throughput genomic approaches into routine newborn screening for hearing loss, with an overarching goal of offering better and timelier treatment options for babies born with hearing loss.
 SEQaBOO is a multi-site study enrolling families at Brigham and Women’s Hospital, Boston Children’s Hospital, and Massachusetts Eye and Ear.
 For more information about SEQaBOO, please visit our website.